myelintek/documentation/user/template.rst

     .. note::

-        For the MLSteam built-in registry, its address is avaiable at the *Image* tab: click on the *NEW* button and click on the *Push* menu item.
+        For the MLSteam built-in registry, its address is available at the *Image* tab: click on the *NEW* button and click on the *Push* menu item.

 #) Restart the Docker to put the changes into effect.